Olatubosun/rocksdb.docs/Performance-Benchmarks.md

-These benchmark measures RocksDB performance when data resides on flash storage.
+These benchmarks measure RocksDB performance when data resides on flash storage.
 (The benchmarks on this page were generated in July 2018 with RocksDB 5.13.1)

 # Setup